 The gender pay gap can have a serious impact on women’s financial future, but it’s not the only obstacle women have to face.
 In addition to being paid less on average, women tend to be out of work more often than men – on maternity leave for example.
 Despite the advent of shared parental leave, women are more likely to take time off to raise their new-born.
 Typically, women are allowed to take up to 52 weeks of maternity leave, and 39 of these weeks should be paid.
 However, for many mothers, the Statutory Maternity Pay will provide a lower income compared to their pay before maternity leave.
 And since women are being paid less during this period, their workplace pension contributions will also decrease.

 What’s more, when women are working, they’re more likely to do it part-time.
-In fact, research from the House of Commons reveals that 41% of women are working part-time, compared to only 13% of men5.
+In fact, a 2022 report, published by the House of Commons, reveals that 38% of women are working part-time, compared to only 13% of men5.
 The issue with working part-time is that many women will struggle to put money aside for their later life as they’ll be earning less.
 And worse, if they earn below £10,000 a year, then their employer will have no obligation to enrol them into a workplace pension, making it even more difficult to save for the future.

 Why does it matter?